akolinski/docs/_posts/2017-09-08-ee2-to-ee3-upgrade.markdown

 ## Upgrading from ExpressionEngine 2 to ExpressionEngine3

 When we are ready we need to copy files from EE2 old vm to this current EE2 (public folder).
 So we have the latest codebase and ensure that the files are not being tampered with.
-Once in place we have a few of things to do:
+Once in place we have a few of things to do.

+> Backup the current EE2 database and codebase.

 ### 1. Uninstall these modules and delete folders